poloclub/argo-scholar/tutorial.md

 We will start our literature graph with the Apolo paper found [here](https://www.semanticscholar.org/paper/Apolo%3A-making-sense-of-large-network-data-by-rich-Chau-Kittur/42936c2f2f5c8f4152494b94609fb33ec6264b8b#citing-papers).

 If you want to insert your own papers, all you will need is the paper's Semantic Scholar CorpusID.
-You can locate this by searching for the paper on [Semantic Scholar s website](https://www.semanticscholar.org/).
+You can locate this by searching for the paper on [Semantic Scholar's website](https://www.semanticscholar.org/).
 The CorpusID will be located on the paper's Semantic Scholar page, next to the paper title.

 ![Locating a paper's CorpusID](img/img-corpusid.png)